Blog post

 Contact Lenses:

 - These sit on the surface of the eye and correct refractive errors (such as hyperopia), and offer a wider field of view than glasses.
-Options include daily disposables, monthly lenses, rigid gas permeable (RGP) lenses for sharper vision, and Ortho-K lenses worn overnight to temporarily reshape the cornea for daytime clarity.
+Options include daily disposables, monthly lenses, rigid gas permeable (RGP) lenses for sharper vision and Ortho-K lenses worn overnight to temporarily reshape the cornea for daytime clarity.

 Surgery:

 - Laser procedures like LASIK (laser eye surgery) and PRK (photorefractive keratectomy) reshape the cornea to correct vision and address refractive errors.
 Each method has specific benefits depending on the severity of hyperopia and corneal health.
-These quick and effective surgeries often involve minimal discomfort and short recovery times.

 An eye care professional can help determine the most suitable option for your needs and lifestyle.